mmolimar/kafka-connect-fs/docs/source/config_options.rst

   ``policy.fs.fs.s3a.access.key=<ACCESS_KEY>``
   and
   ``policy.fs.fs.s3a.secret.key=<SECRET_KEY>``.
-  Also, in case you want to configure a custom credentials provider, you should use:
+  Also, in case you want to configure a custom credentials provider, you should use ``policy.fs.fs.s3a.aws.credentials.provider=<CLASS>`` property.
-  ``policy.fs.fs.s3a.aws.credentials.provider=<class which extends from com.amazonaws.auth.AWSCredentialsProvider>``

 ``topic``
   Topic in which copy data to.